UN-OCHA/common_design/components/cd-link-list/README.md

 Title and text can also contain links.
 Image can be an SVG icon or img element and are limited in dimension.

-Use with cd-grid for a 2 column layout.
+Use with cd-grid for a 2 column layout when this component is used in a wide space.

 ## Caveats
 None